nylonthanh/crystalball/README.md

 crystalball
 ===========

-android app: crystal ball
+iOS app: crystal ball
-signed Android app created in Obj C using tutorial and content from TeamTreehouse.
+iOS app created in Obj C using tutorial and content from TeamTreehouse.